laxman-aqw/Job-Portal/README.md

-Full Stack Job Portal Website

-In this project, we will build a Full Stack Job Portal using MongoDB, Express, React, and Node.js.
-The platform will allow job seekers to:
+In this project, I have built a Full Stack Job Portal using the MERN stack — MongoDB, Express.js, React.js, and Node.js.
+This platform is designed to streamline the job search and application process for job seekers by offering the following core features:

-- Search for job openings
-- Manage profile information
-- Apply for jobs online
-- Upload their resume to their profile

-Additionally, we will create a Recruiter Dashboard where recruiters can:

-- Post new job openings
-- Manage their published job posts
-- Review and manage applications
-- Accept or reject job applications
-- View applicants' resumes
-- Manage profile information
+🔍 Key Features for Job Seekers:
+Search for Job Openings: Users can browse and search for jobs using various filters like location, category, and job type.

+Apply for Jobs Online: Applicants can apply for jobs directly through the portal with just a few clicks.

+Resume Upload & Profile Management: Job seekers can create their profile and upload their resumes to make applying faster and easier.

+🤖 Job Recommendation System:
+To enhance the user experience, I have implemented a naive algorithm to recommend jobs to users based on basic keyword matching from their uploaded resumes and profile information.
+This simple yet effective recommendation system helps users discover relevant opportunities without needing to search manually.